Terms and Conditions

 All invoices are submitted by email except where required otherwise by regulations or agreed between the Client and the Company.
 Invoices must be paid within timeframe stated in the payment terms of said invoice.
 If an invoice is not paid within this time period it will be considered outstanding and the Company reserves the right to decline further work on a project if there are invoices outstanding with the Client.

 Once an invoice is sent to the Client it must be paid either by cash in hand, bank transfer or cheque made payable to “Huddle Digital Ltd” and sent to the Company’s main postal address.
+Work will not commence on a project until the deposit or initial invoice has been paid in full.

 The Company reserves the right to remove its work for a Client from the Internet if payments are not received and charges will be incurred to restore the work if the Client chooses to re-activate at a later date.